 Sentence length

 There are no set standards as to how long a sentence should be.
-Sometimes you need to write long sentences to explain your subject matter.
+Sometimes, you need to write long sentences to explain your subject matter.
 Yoast writes that you shouldn’t have sentences longer than 20 words.
-Not exactly sure how they came up with that number.
+I’m not exactly sure how they came up with that number.

 The main point is not to create fragmented sentences and try to use an active voice when you write.